asimihsan/asim_ihsan_io/hugo/content/posts/formal-modeling-as-a-design-tool/index.md

     -   Use Alloy to model and analyze a software design with state that varies over time.
     -   Analyze Python pip's legacy dependency resolution algorithm.
     -   Explore a software design iteratively using formal modeling.
+meta_description: >-
+    Learn how formal modeling with Alloy can help you design better software systems.
+Discover how Alloy can help you find bugs, verify properties, and explore design alternatives.
 tags:
 - alloy
 - formalmodel